saich9424/SOEN-691-PROJECT/README.md

 This dataset is not officially provided by the Data Owner.
 It is collected using the web scrapper.
 It is publicly available on Keggle and uploader by the user who has colllected and updated the data over the period of time.

 The dataset has 10000 rows where each row represents the restaurant and it's attributes.
 Though it's unofficial dataset, the datset is  cleaned but definitely not ideal.
 This dataset has been collected over two phases.
 This may be the reason for the noise in the data.

-This dataset has mainly 2 noise problems
+This dataset has mainly underlying problems

-* Finding Unique Key <br />
-* Empty Rows <br />
-* Irregular Data (In other words, data doesn't reflect the attribute to the full extent) <br />
-* Sacttered Data (Reviews of same restaurants are scattered) <br />
+* Sacttered Data <br />

-It has total 17 columns but we are not going to focus on all of them.
+It has total 21 columns but we are not going to focus on all of them.
 The main columns we have considered are given below.

 * <b>Restaurant Id :</b> Unique Id <br />
 * <b>Restaurant Name :</b> contains the name of the restaurant <br />